The Mechanics of Cryture Conjuring

 A conjurer can have only one cryture attuned at a time, normally.
 However, the Capacity ability allows a conjurer to attune additional crytures at once, up to a maximum of four.
 A conjurer may elect to keep some attunement slots open, in which case they may fill them later while meditating during a short rest.

-While a conjurer has multiple crytures attuned, they may summon any number of them at once, but each summoning beyond the first requires them to spend 1 Mana per hour.
+While a conjurer has multiple crytures attuned, they may summon any number of them at once, but each summoning beyond the first requires them to spend 1 Mana per Strategic Round.

 Training Crytures